 Against this backdrop, the Institute for Global Environmental Strategies (IGES) has implemented a project on “Sustainable Development Goals Interlinkages and Indicators” since 2015.
-Initiated by IGES Executive Director, Hideyuki Mori, the project focuses on SDG indicators and the analysis of the interlinkages between SDG targets.
-Actions taken in achieving one target may not only impact on its own but also on other targets attributable to the intrinsic nature of the interlinkages between the SDG targets.
+Initiated by IGES former Executive Director, Hideyuki Mori, the project focuses on SDG indicators and the analysis of the interlinkages between SDG targets.
+Actions taken in achieving one target may not only have an impact on its own but will also impact other targets attributable to the intrinsic nature of the interlinkages between the SDG targets.
 On the one hand, achieving one goal or target may contribute to achieving other goals or targets.
-For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequality (Goal 10) will reinforce poverty eradication (Goal 1).
+For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequalities (Goal 10) will reinforce poverty eradication (Goal 1).
 On the other hand, the pursuit of one objective may conflict with the achievement of another.
 For example, an increase in agricultural production to help end hunger (Goal 2) can result in an increase in water use for irrigation which may compete with water demand for achieving universal access to drinking water (Goal 6).
 Understanding the SDG interlinkages can support policy integration and help minimise conflicts, avoid trade-offs and seek synergies for making achievements inclusively across all 17 SDG areas.

-Major outputs of the project include:
+Major outputs include:

 |East Asia:||China, Japan, Mongolia, Republic of Korea|